leakedmemory/losh/README.md

 ## What have I learned with this?

 - C properties
-- How to create a makefile in projects with more than just a couple of files
+- How to create a Makefile in projects with more than just a couple of files
 - How to use GDB
 - How to create and use clang-format
 - How to make syscalls directly from C
 - Pipes and communication between processes
-- I/O redirection
+- IO redirection
 - Tests in C
 - Input parsing
+- Basic FFI use